Reversal of Fortune poster

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Sunny von Bülow's voiceover from her coma introduces the mystery and the opulent world of Newport society.
 She lies in a permanent vegetative state while we learn of Claus's conviction for attempted murder..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when Dershowitz agrees to take Claus von Bülow's appeal case despite his doubts about Claus's innocence.
 This decision disrupts his comfortable academic life and commits him to a morally ambiguous fight..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Major discovery about Sunny's insulin levels or medical evidence that could establish reasonable doubt.
+Notably, this crucial beat Major discovery about Sunny's insulin levels or medical evidence that could establish reasonable doubt.
 False victory: the case seems winnable, but Claus remains enigmatic and won't fully cooperate with his own defense., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough realization: focus on what can be proven rather than what actually happened.
 New strategy for establishing reasonable doubt through medical expert testimony.
 The team finds clarity in the legal standard rather than absolute truth., demonstrating the transformation achieved throughout the journey.